marcduiker/marcduiker-dev/src/posts/2026/2026-06-23-what-is-publiccode-yaml.md

 date: 2026-06-23
 ---

-**TLDR:** `publiccode.yaml` (or `publiccode.yml`) is a metadata standard in YAML format that describes software created by or for public administrations.
+**TLDR:** `publiccode.yaml` is a metadata standard in YAML format that describes software created by or for public administrations.
 Placed in the root of a repository, it makes public software easily discoverable and reusable by both humans and machines.
-It's mandatory for all public software in Italy and is gaining adoption across Europe, including in the Netherlands and Germany.

 ---

-Public administrations around the world create valuable software every day.
-However, the reuse of this software is often limited, not because of technical barriers, but because of poor discoverability and a lack of understanding about whether a project fits another administration's context.
-This is where `publiccode.yaml` comes in.
+Last week I attended a meetup of [developer.overheid.nl](https://developer.overheid.nl/) and during one of the sessions I saw `publiccode.yaml` mentioned in several repositories.
+Since I didn't know what `publiccode.yaml` was, I decided to look into it.

 ## What is publiccode.yaml?

+My initial thought was that `publiccode.yaml` could be a way to standardize metadata for public open source software projects, making them more discoverable and reusable.
+But it turned out to be slightly different from what I expected.

-`publiccode.yaml` is a **metadata standard** designed specifically for software developed by or for public administrations.
-It's a simple YAML file that you place in the root directory of your repository.
-This file contains structured information about your software project, making it easy for both humans and machines to understand what the software does, who maintains it, and whether it might be suitable for reuse in other contexts.
+`publiccode.yaml` is a **metadata standard** designed specifically for software developed by or for **public administrations**.
+It's a YAML file that is placed in the root directory of the repository.
+The file contains structured information about the software project, making it easy for both humans and machines to understand what the software does, who maintains it, and whether it might be suitable for reuse in other contexts.

 The standard was developed as an open collaboration and is maintained by the [publiccodeyml community](https://github.com/publiccodeyml/publiccode.yml) on GitHub.
 It's designed to be:

 - **Human-readable** - Easy for civil servants, developers, and decision-makers to understand
 - **Machine-readable** - Structured data that can be automatically processed and indexed
 - **Platform-agnostic** - Works regardless of whether you use GitHub, GitLab, Codeberg, or any other Git platform
-- **Extensible** - Can grow as your project evolves
+- **Extensible** - Can grow as the project evolves
 - **International** - Designed for global use with support for country-specific extensions

-## The Structure of a publiccode.yaml File
+## The structure of a publiccode.yaml file

 A `publiccode.yaml` file contains various sections that describe different aspects of the software.
 Here's what a typical file looks like: